 - You must be a Michigan resident to qualify for grants and/or scholarships through the State of Michigan.

-- ALL students must complete a FAFSA to be considered for state aid, including the Tuition Incentive Program (TIP).
+- All students must complete a Free Application for Federal Student Aid (FAFSA) to be considered for state aid, including the Tuition Incentive Program (TIP).

-- The submission deadline of March 1 is ONLY required for the Michigan Competitive Scholarship (MCS).
+- The submission deadline of May 1 is only required for the Michigan Competitive Scholarship (MCS).
 You will still be considered for other aid after that date.

 Financial aid opportunities